egeloen/ivory-serializer/doc/mapping/reference.md

 serializing and deserializing the property instead of the property name.
 Be aware that, if a custom naming strategy is configured, it will be still apply on the alias.

+## Accessor

+The accessor mapping allows you to configure the method to use in order to fetch the data when serializing.

+## Mutator

+The mutator mapping allows you to configure the method to use in order to set the data when deserializing.

 ## Groups

 The groups mapping allows you to filter the (de)-serialized data based on groups.
 It gives you the ability to set up